 - Sports — Gear up for safety.

 - Poisoning — Prescribed medication should be taken only as directed by your health care provider.
 Dispose of any unused and expired medication properly.

 Alaska Safety Resources

 Alaska has unique programs to help prevent these unintentional injuries.
 Learn more about them here.

 Kids Don’t Float — More than 600 locations across Alaska have loaner boards where children can borrow Personal Flotation Devices (PFDs) and stay safe near water.

-Be Safe, Be Seen Alaska — Learn more about how wearing reflective tape can help you be seen from hundreds of feet away.
+Alaska Reflector Program — Learn more about how wearing reflective tape can help you be seen from hundreds of feet away.

 Poison Center Hotline — Do you worry someone you love may have swallowed something harmful?
 Call the Poison Center Hotline at 800-222-1222.

 Alaska Workout to Go — Stay fit, stay healthy, stay independent.
 Learn more about a simple exercise routine that you can do here.